mauro3/Parameters.jl/README.md

 (x = 2, y = "foo", z = :bar)
 ```

-> v0.6 users: since `NamedTuples` are not supported in base Julia v0.6, you must import the `NamedTuples.jl` package.
-Be aware of [this issue](https://github.com/JuliaLang/julia/issues/17240) with keyword arguments in v0.6.

 Unpacking is done with `@unpack` (`@pack!` is similar):
 ```julia
 struct B